LogtalkDotOrg/logtalk3/library/recorded_database/NOTES.md

 `recorded_database`
 ===================

 The `recorded_database` library aims to help port Prolog code using the legacy recorded database.
+Ported applications should still consider migrating to more standard solutions to handle dynamic data that must survive backtracking.

 API documentation